Olives99/Apassra-Kongpanlad/Generic-Directive-Extension-List.md

  * {} : type="numeric/letter/figname"
  * Block Directive Content : Content of figure

+> How is this semantically different to a creator than an image and some text?
+How would it co-exist with existing syntax for images, and code blocks, both of which are mentioned in the spec as uses for the `<figure>` tag.
+What would this resolve to in non-HTML implementations? (ie - What "is" a figure?)

 * **ref** : link to figure
  * Purpose: link to figure <figname> created from 'fig'
  * [] :
  * () : figname
  * {} : type="override numeric/letter/figname"

+> What is this providing beyond duplicating the link syntax?